sfagin89/P2P-PrivateMessaging/README.md

 The following is needed in order to run the P2P application:
 * The Destination User's Public Key File (Expecting file named 'public_key.pem')
   * The key file must be in the same directory as the application
+  * **IMPORTANT** Encryption isn't fully functioning at this time.
+For security, please encrypt your message with the public key before inputing it into the application.
 * The Destination User's IP Address

 ### Running P2P Application